14all-agency/shopify-llms-txt-directory/https-everydayhome-co-nz.md

   Updated: 2023-08-03T00:22:57Z
 - [Returns and Exchanges](https://everydayhome.co.nz/pages/returns-and-exchanges): Returns Sometimes with online shopping the sizing and style may not be 100% right every time.
 If for any reason you are unhappy with your order (e....
   Updated: 2023-08-02T00:29:29Z
-- [Black Friday Terms & Conditions](https://everydayhome.co.nz/pages/terms-conditions): Save up 60% off sitewide.
-Prices as marked, no code needed.
-Promotion ends 30th November 11.59pmNZST.
-  Updated: 2024-11-19T03:52:47Z
-- [Shipping policy - OLD BACKUP](https://everydayhome.co.nz/pages/shipping-policy-old-backup): Our beautiful online store is open 24/7 and we ship items from Monday - Friday.
-We do not ship orders over the weekend so any orders placed on a Fr...
-  Updated: 2024-12-20T14:48:25Z
 - [Free Gift With Purchase](https://everydayhome.co.nz/pages/free-gift-with-purchase): Terms & Conditions Free gift applies to all clothesline purchases, this excludes clothesline accessories.
 One peg bag per order, automatically appl...
   Updated: 2025-02-19T03:32:45Z